bekhzod-olimov/Create-Image-Video-Sketch/README.md

-# Video2Sketch
+# Video2SketchCartoon

-This repository contains on converting video to sketch videos.
+This repository contains information on converting video to sketch/cartoon videos.
 It has three main steps:
 1. Obtain frames from the input video;
-2. Convert the frames to sketches;
+2. Convert the frames to sketches/cartoons;
 3. Create video using the sketch frames.

 ### * Obtain frames from the input video